 Those who do are those who know

 Lean and Agile managers must learn to trust, let go and give decision-making power.
-This is the opposite of Taylorism, in which experts tell employees how to work.
+This is the opposite of Taylorism, in which specialists tell employees how to work.

-In Lean as in Agile, employees know how to do things.
-First of all, you have to tell them where to go, what to achieve.
+In both Lean and Agile, people know how to do things.
+First of all, you have to show them the direction to go, the objectives to reach.
 Then the teams organize themselves to achieve the result.
 Intrinsic motivation increases individual and overall performance.

 Field workers are often invited to participate, along with the experts.
-Their voice counts as much, if not more, because they know how it works in reality.
+Their voice counts as much, if not more, because they know how it works in the real world.

 Questioning how we do things